grimandgreedy/python_curses_syntax_highlighting/README.md

 | **String** | `preview_string(stdscr, text, language=)` | A string variable | You supply the language name |

 Use `preview_text` when rendering files.
 Use `preview_string` when the code comes from a variable - fetched from an API, generated at runtime, stored in a database, etc.

+> **Building an application?** This library is designed to be embedded in your own curses TUI — not used as a standalone viewer.
+See `examples/6.
+Split Preview Example.py` for a minimal pattern showing how to integrate syntax highlighting into an existing curses main loop without giving up control of key input.

 ## Quick Start